 Scatec Solar and Equinor have agreed to establish a joint venture to build, own and operate large scale solar plants in Brazil.
 The joint venture has an ambition to become a significant player in the Brazilian solar market.
 Around 170 000 households in Brazil are now powered with electricity from the Apodi Solar Plant from the above-mentioned joint-venture.
 The 162 MW Apodi Solar Plant, operated by Scatec Solar, was Equinor’s first step into solar energy.

 The sector of bioenergy is very representative in Brazil, accounting for 25% of the Brazilian energy matrix.
 Among renewables, bioenergy represents 58% of the consumed energy.
 The sources are mainly Ethanol, cane bagasse and wood charcoal.
 In electricity terms, Brazil has an installed capacity of almost 15 GW.

-Brazil’s bio-power sector has seen continuous market growth in the last years a with total of 12.3 GW capacity in 2014.
-Electricity production from biomass—primarily sugarcane bagasse and black liquor—in thermoelectric plants remained stable at 7.6% of Brazil’s total electricity generation.
-Furthermore Brazil has the most developed ethanol based fuel model with a blend of ethanol in gasoline of 25% and in Biodiesel of 8%.
+Brazil has the most developed ethanol-based fuel model with a blend of ethanol in gasoline of 27%, and 8% of biodiesel into diesel.
 The sector also seeks to advance into more advanced generations of biofuels with interesting potential for Norwegian companies.
-Norway´s UMOE Bioenergy operates successfully an ethanol plant in the state of São Paulo.

 If you would like more information, please contact: